top of page

 What is the Colombian Investment Visa?

-The Colombian Investment Visa, officially known as the M-6 Visa, is designed for foreign nationals who make a qualifying investment in Colombia.
+The Colombian Investment Visa, officially known as the M-6 and M-10 Visas, are designed for foreign nationals who make a qualifying investment in Colombia.
 This visa allows investors to live in the country while benefiting from its growing economy and investment-friendly policies.
 It is typically granted for up to three years and can serve as a pathway to permanent residency.
 To qualify, applicants must make a substantial investment in Colombia, which can take various forms, including real estate purchases, business investments, or stock acquisitions.
 The government sets a minimum investment threshold that must be met, and this amount is subject to periodic adjustments.

 For those investing in real estate, proof of ownership and financial records must be provided.
 If the investment is in a business, the applicant must demonstrate that they have established or acquired shares in a Colombian company that meets the required capital investment.
 Investors opting for financial assets, such as stocks, must provide documentation from the Colombian Central Bank (Banco de la República) verifying their investment.